 The Best and Most Scenic Walks in Dublin City Centre

-Are you looking to explore the beautiful city of Dublin on foot?
+Are you seeking out a way to sight see Dublin by foot?
 Look no further!
-In this guide, we will take you through the top scenic walks in Dublin city centre, allowing you to discover the hidden gems of the city and take in its breathtaking views.
-Whether you are a local or a tourist, these walks are perfect for everyone.
+In this guide, we will show you the best Dublin city central scenic walks for discovering the best kept secrets of the city and admiring its stunning views.
+Whether you are a Cape Temporadan or tourist, you can use these walks.

 1. Trinity College and St. Stephen’s Green